doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 latest release for a branch named `hotfix/<my-fix-name>`, fix the issue, push the changes, verify and create a GitHub release on this hotfix branch.

-The prod is fixed, everyone is saved, now we can merge our hotfix to master and continue working on other problems.
+The prod is fixed, and everyone is saved.
+Now we can merge our hotfix to master and continue working on other problems.

 These workflows are not meant to be used every day, they are created to help in specific situations.